yuanyan/ninjs/README.md

-###ninjs - Javascript Garden for Ninja
+###ninjs - Javascript Ninja's Garden

-###what is ninjs

-How will you choose the javascript library?
-It's usually be difficult to select the right one in a mount of libraries.
+How will you choose a javascript library? google?
+Maybe google will helpful.
+But it's usually be difficult to select the right one in a mount of libraries. what's is ninjs?
-Ninjs helps you discover the most excellent library, and makes it easy for you to pick one that¡¯ll work for you.
+Ninjs helps you discover the most excellent library, and makes it easy for you to pick one that will work for you.

 ###Link